Is That Image Ethical?

 Budget - Project Cost: £4,000Loading graph....

-Amount Heading Description £4,000 Core work Activities dedicated to countering exploitative imagery
+Amount Heading Description £4,000 Core activity Ongoing activity to counter exploitative imagery

 PhotoVoice is UK-based, working out of offices in Brixton, London.
-However, it is not a single-issue charity and its participatory photography projects are usually held in locations other than the office.
+However, it is not a single-issue charity and its projects and activities have a worldwide reach.

 Under-represented communities (and the organisations that serve them).
 This activity will provide them with what is currently a rare opportunity for the ‘end-user’ to represent themselves, and seek social change.
 Their images, and the resources that are developed from them, will be used subsequently for advocacy and communications, influencing programmes, policies and projects.